-Dress Code (Per Board Policy 5511)

-Jefferson Middle School prides itself as being a place where students can enjoy their freedom to get involved in many activities and express their individuality.
+(Per Board Policy 5511) Jefferson Middle School prides itself as being a place where students can enjoy their freedom to get involved in many activities, choose their classes of interest, and express their individuality.
 Although we respect a student's right to make these choices, we also need to set appropriate standards.
 In light of recent trends in dress, we, as an educational institution, feel the need to establish a more specific dress code to limit the definition of clothing that is appropriate for our educational setting.

-As always, garments bearing offensive words or offensive slogans including references to alcohol, tobacco, drugs, or sexual activity are not allowed.
-In addition, hats, bandanas, hoods, glasses (that are not prescription), and other headwear are not acceptable.
+As always, garments bearing offensive words or offensive slogans including references to alcohol, tobacco, drugs, gangs or sexual activity are not allowed.
+Hats and other headgear (other than for religious and/or medical purposes), such as, visors, hoods, glasses (that are not prescription) or bandannas/headbands on the forehead, are not to be worn in the school building.
 These items should be kept in your locker during the school day.

-When disagreements about appropriateness arise, JMS will defer to the judgment of the adult teacher or administrator.
+This excludes; pony tail holders, hair clips, and hair accessories with the purpose of keeping hair out of students' eyes.
+Student attire must not create a disruption to the learning environment.
+When disagreements about appropriateness arise, JMS will defer to the judgment of the adult teacher.
+Building Administrators will have the final decision-making authority in all matters related to the dress code.

-The following additional guidelines have been established:
+The following additional guidelines have been established.

-- 1) Visible undergarments are not appropriate in a school setting. - 2) No coats may be worn in the classroom.
-In case of colder than usual classrooms, students should be prepared with appropriate clothing. - 3) All shirts must have straps and must cover the back and chest areas. - 4) Very short mini-skirts, dresses, or shorts are not appropriate for school.
-In general, attire should cover a student's entire buttocks. - 5) Neither wallet nor hip chains should be worn to school. - 6) Gang-affiliated jewelry or dress of any kind will not be allowed. - 7) In the event a student wears clothing that is inappropriate, the student will be asked to change the clothing.
+- 1. Visible undergarments are not appropriate in a school setting. - 2.
+All shirts must have straps and must cover the back and chest areas. - 3.
+Very short mini-skirts, dresses, or shorts are not appropriate for school.
+In general, attire should cover a student's entire buttocks. - 4.
+Neither wallet nor hip chains should be worn at school. - 5.
+No coats or blankets may be worn during the school day.
+In case of colder than usual classrooms, students should be prepared with appropriate clothing. - 6.
+Gang-affiliated jewelry or dress of any kind will not be allowed. - 7.
+No articles of clothing or other apparel will be worn that would be deemed messages of hate, harassment of any manner that addresses another individual's race, sex, gender identity, gender expression, sexual orientation, ethnicity, religion, cultural observance, or socioeconomic environment.

+In the event a student wears clothing that is inappropriate, the student will be asked to change the clothing.
 Refusal to change into clothing that aligns with the handbook could result in additional consequences.

-We appreciate your support in helping to maintain a safe and effective educational environment at Jefferson Middle School.
-If you have any questions, please call the Office at 920-675-1300.
+We appreciate your support in helping to maintain a safe and effective educational environment at Jefferson MIddle School.
+If you have any questions, please call the high school office at (920) 675-1300.